E-A-N/eansPhaserBoilerPlate/README.md

     - Sometimes a push or pull may result in a merge conflict, when this happens just make resolve the conflict by updating files to their correct version manually.

 ## Pipeline
+    - Generic Asset Integration
+        - Art, sounds, json files, or any file that does not contain game logic can be considered a generic asset
+        - Before any assets are created make sure any specs are documented
+        - Assets that are complete should be inserted into the `assetDump` directory
+        - If assets matches specs then a technical artist can add them to correct part of repository
+        - Make sure to update any indexes and dependency references (like index.html) so assets can be loaded into the game

 ## Description